hiivan/hiivan.github.io/_posts/2020-07-29-a-beginners-guide-to-note-taking-for-your-life.md

 > Without a little extra care to preserve these valuable resources, our precious knowledge remains siloed and scattered across dozens of different locations.

 Mind = Blown 🤯.
-This perpetual problem that has bothered my mind for ages, perfectly articulated right here.
+This perpetual problem that has always bothered my mind (but could never find the words for it) was perfectly articulated by this excerpt.

 The article then introduced a solution: [Building A Second Brain](https://www.buildingasecondbrain.com/).
 BASB is a methodology for "preserving your ideas, and turning them into reality".
+The article explains it like this:

 >We are constantly generating ideas.
 Yet, without a little extra care to preserve these valuable resources, our precious knowledge remains siloed and scattered across dozens of different locations.
 >